Skip to main content

 Execution threads

-The number of threads for invocation of job workers.
-Setting this value to 0 effectively disables subscriptions and workers (default 1):
+The number of threads for invocation of job workers (default 1):

 camunda: